Yoel Lerner: Personal life

 Lerner was born as "Joel Lerner" in 1941 in Brooklyn, New York, and grew up in South Africa.
-In 1960, he immigrated to Israel, and studied at the Hebrew University, where he earned a BA in Hebrew and Semitic Philology.
+In 1960, he immigrated to Israel and studied at the Hebrew University, where he earned a BA in Hebrew and Semitic Philology.

 He became a student of Meir Kahane and a member of the Jewish Defense League; and later became an aide to Kahane.
 He was married and had eight children.

 Lerner and his family adopted an Orthodox lifestyle, moved to Kiryat Shmona - where he was a teacher - and then returned to Jerusalem.

 Career as teacher and translator

 Lerner taught in many secondary educational institutions, and translated essays and books.

 His translations included The "Shabbes Goy": A Study in Halakhic Flexibility (Philadelphia: Jewish Publication Society, 1989).

 Early crimes

-In 1973, Lerner was arrested in a case of arson involving a fire in a shop selling Christian missionary books.
+In February 1973, Lerner was arrested in a case of arson involving a fire in a shop selling Christian missionary books.
+That August, he and JDL secretary Yosef Schneider were both sentenced to six months in prison for arson.
+Seven other JDL members received suspended sentences ranging from one to six months.

 In 1975, Lerner was arrested on suspicion of conspiring to harm United States Secretary of Defense Henry Kissinger.
 Newspaper reports said that Lerner "had expressed threats to assassinate Kissinger".